kpwydra/dc-magnetic-data-calculator/README-dev.md

 ---
 > [!NOTE]
 > The issue of units in molecular magnetism can often lead to confusion and should be clarified before performing any calculations.
 First of all, magnetic data are ordinarily expressed in the `cgs-emu` system of units rather than in the standard SI units [<a href="#ref1">1</a>], [<a href="#ref1">2</a>].
-For magnetic field *H* the SI unit is amper per meter (A/m), while for magnetic induction *B* the SI unit is tesla (T), expressed with SI base units as:
+For magnetic field strength *H* the SI unit is amper per meter (A/m), while for magnetic induction *B* the SI unit is tesla (T), expressed with SI base units as:
 >
 > $$
 > \mathrm{T = \frac{kg}{A \cdot s^{2}}}